Oshi Castle Ruins – Gyōda City Museum

 Tourist Information Center Buratto ♪ Gyōda

 Reopened in April 2021 as a tourism and souvenir center!
-The store has a modern Japanese atmosphere that stays true to Gyoda City, which has been recognized as a Japanese Heritage site.
-The center offers 150 unique products from about 50 companies, including locally produced goods such as fashionably designed tabi (split-toed socks) and Minamikawara slippers made of colorful fabrics from Africa and other foreign countries.
-Furthermore, you can also satisfy your appetite with "Gyoda no gyoza (dumplings)" made from local flour, Narazuke pickles, Jumangoku Manju (steamed bun), Wataboku Milk, and more.
-You can even rent bicycles here, so make sure to stop by when sightseeing in Gyoda City.
+This store has a modern Japanese atmosphere that stays true to Gyoda City, which has been recognized as a Japanese Heritage site.
+There are a wide range of 150 different types of products available for sale from around 50 brands, including local goods such as fashionably designed tabi (split-toed socks), Minamikawara slippers made of colorful fabrics from Africa and other foreign countries, "Gyoda no gyoza" (dumplings) made from local flour, Narazuke pickles, Jumangoku Manju (steamed bun), Wataboku Milk, and more.
+So can also rent bicycles here, so be sure to stop by on your way to sightseeing.

-Tabi to Kurashi Museum
+Tabi to Kurashi (Tabi and Life) Museum

-Tabi to Kurashi Museum
+Tabi to Kurashi (Tabi and Life) Museum

-“Tabi to Kurashi (Tabi and Life’s) Museum” was originally a factory of tabi socks delivering to tabi stores under the name Bokuya Honten (Main Branch), however, most of the factory’s appearance was kept and was reborn as a museum.
+Tabi to Kurashi (Tabi and Life) Museum was originally a factory of tabi socks delivering to tabi stores under the name Bokuya Honten (Main Branch).
+The factory was reborn as a museum, retaining most of the original factory’s appearance.
 At the museum, demonstrations by individuals who used to be tabi craftsmen can be seen, and your own original tabi (additional cost) can be made every second Sunday of the month.

 Suijo Park